-The Covid pandemic brings unprecedented change to all of us, individually, organizationally, nationally and even globally.
-The world and humanity after this crisis will be hugely different from today’s.
+The COVID-19 pandemic brings unprecedented change to all of us individually, organizationally, nationally, and even globally.
+The world and humanity will be vastly different after this crisis is over.

 Some call it “the new normal”, others call it “the next normal”.
-We suggest calling it “the better normal”, which implies that the future shall be better than the past.
-We should learn from these days, from the past and aim for better.
+We suggest calling it, “the better normal”, which implies that the future shall be better than the past.
+We should learn from these trying times, and aim for better.

-What exactly “better” means, requires a whole lot of discussions and new design of business models, supply chains, consumer experiences, products, services, cities, homes, organizations, company structures, and much more.
+What exactly “better” means, requires a whole lot of discussion and implementation surrounding the new design of business models, supply chains, consumer experiences, products, services, cities, homes, organizations, company structures, and much more.

 “Better” will definitely mean “more humane” by all means.
 “People first” policies in companies will flourish.
-“Health first” policies in cities, malls, stadiums, and such will be deployed.
+“Health first” policies in cities, malls, stadiums, etc. will be deployed.

-“Better” will also mean “more sustainable” by many means.
-If we are able to learn social distancing, home schooling, working from home within days or weeks, then we should be able to learn to behave more responsible against the planet as well.
+“Better” will also mean “more sustainable”.
+If we are able to learn how to socially distance, homeschool, and work from home all within days or weeks, then we should be able to learn how to behave more responsibly toward the planet as well.

-“Better” should also mean “more considerate” by several means.
+“Better” should also mean “more considerate”.
 Using office space in a more considerate manner, traveling for business and leisure in a more considerate manner, thinking about expenses in professional and private life in a more considerate manner, are just a few examples to behave in moderation.

-People and humankind learn thru disasters.
-The world wars, the atomic bomb, the financial crisis, earthquakes, wildfires, tsunamis, and also pandemics.
-This crisis will teach us new learnings as well.
-It is to hope, that we don’t forget and don’t repeat.
+Humankind learns through disasters.
+World war, the atomic bomb, financial crises, earthquakes, wildfires, tsunamis, and pandemics.
+This crisis will teach us new lessons as well.
+It is our hope that we don’t forget these lessons and don’t repeat our past mistakes.

-Long before the crisis we said, that the world is in continues flux, and only the “fluid” enterprises will survive, some of them will even thrive.
-Those who even have digital superpowers, they will outperform the others.
+Long before the COVID-19 crisis, we have been saying that the world is in continuous flux, and only “fluid” enterprises will survive, even thrive.
+Those who have digital superpowers will outperform the others.

-For those who have not prepared or have not yet transformed to digital, they should rapidly close the gaps and act immediately.
+For those who have not prepared or have not yet transformed into digital capabilities should rapidly close their existing gaps and act immediately.

 It will not be enough to tweak your business model.
-Instead you will need to radically rethink it.
-Those who are arrogant about their current market positions, might fail miserably.
-Those who are humbler about their current situations, and realize the right path forward, those will outcompete all the others.
-Don’t just wait, be proactive and seize the moment.
+Instead, you will need to radically rethink it.
+Those who are arrogant about their current market positions might fail miserably.
+However, those who are humbler about their current situation and realize the right path forward will outperform all the others.
+Don’t wait – be proactive and seize the moment.

-The balance sheet is not only top line and bottom line anymore.
+The balance sheet is not simply top-line and bottom-line anymore.
 You are not only responsible against the shareholders, but all stakeholders.
 This is called the “Triple Bottom Line – Profit, People, Planet”.
-The crisis shows us how vulnerable we are.
-We must remember this also in the climate and the equality discussions.
+The COVID-19 crisis shows us how vulnerable we are.
+We must remember this in the climate and the equality discussions, as well.

-Several years ago, we prepared future scenarios.
-We identified three main forces: Control, trust, and discipline.
-Based on those we developed three scenarios and we named them by musical style: March music stands for a heavily controlled, strong discipline, low trust environment.
-Symphony music represents a more moderate approach, more trust available.
-Last but not least, if we remove some more rules and trust the people, we end up with the Jazz scenario.
+Several years ago, we prepared some possible future scenarios.
+In these scenarios, we identified three main forces of workflow: Control, Trust, and Discipline.
+Based on these, we developed three company scenarios, and w, named them by musical style: marching band music signifies a heavily controlled, strongly disciplined, low– trust environment.
+Symphony music represents a more moderate approach with more trust available.
+Finally, if we remove some more rules and increase the trust in people, we end up with the jazz music scenario.

-Now, what kind of music was the rhythm of your company before the crisis?
-What kind of music you wish for after the crisis?
-And what do you need to do to become like you wished for?
+Now, what kind of music did the rhythm of your company have before the crisis?
+What kind of music do you wish for after this crisis comes to a close?
+And what do you need to do to become better than you have ever imagined?